gaborbernat/bernat-tech/content/posts/type-hints/index.md

 {{< figure src="deep_dive.webp" width="700" alt="Seal diving deep" >}}

-Let's dive into the specifics, though.
-For an exhaustive list of what type of information you can add, please see the [official documentation](https://docs.python.org/3/library/typing.html).
-Here I'll do a quick 3-minute overview for you to get the idea of it.
-There are two types of type categories: nominal types and duck types (protocols).
+For an exhaustive list of what type information you can add, see the [official documentation](https://docs.python.org/3/library/typing.html).
+Here's a quick overview of the two type
+categories: nominal types and duck types (protocols).

 ### 1. Nominal type